asifrahaman13/sniffle_backend/README.md

 Find the front end repository corresponding to this repo here: https://github.com/asifrahaman13/sniffle_mobile.git

-To run the front end application plese run this backend application.
+To run the front end application please run this backend application.

 ## How to run the code